Theory on variational high-dimensional tensor networks: Details in the Proof of Theorem 1

 We claim that, in every connected component, we can find a vertex $r$ such that every vertex in this connected component can reach $r$ through a directed path.
 We call $r$ the root of this connected component.

+Indeed, if there is a vertex in the connected component with no out-edge, then it must be the root of this connected component.
+We will call this connected component an ended ESS.

-Indeed, every vertex has a unique out-edge.
+Now assume every vertex has a unique out-edge.
 Starting from an arbitrary vertex, one can move along the out-edge forever, so there must be a cycle.
 Now let $v\in V$ in the same connected component.
 Due to weak connectivity, there is an undirected path from $v$ to the cycle, denoted by $v-v_1-\cdots-v_n$.
 Here $v_1,\cdots, v_{n-1}$ are distinct vertices outside the cycle and $v_n$ is in the cycle.
 Since the unique out-edge of $v_n$ is in the cycle, the direction of $v_{n-1}-v_n$ must be $v_{n-1}\to v_{n}$.
 Similarly, the direction of $v_{n-2}-v_{n-1}$ must be $v_{n-1}\to v_{n-1}$.
 We finally infer that the path from $v$ to $v_n$ is actually a directed path.
 In other words, any vertex in the connected component can reach the cycle via a directed path.
 Therefore, any vertex in the cycle can be the root.

-In other words, every connected component is an ESS as defined in the main text.
+We will call this connected component a cycle ESS.

+In the proof of Theorem 1, $\vec{\sigma}$ is a toric polyomino so every ESS is a cycle ESS.